ghi-electronics/BrainPad-Docs/go-beyond/projects/space-invasion.md

 Just like before, add ProcessLives() and ProcessScore() methods.
 This should be a fun exercise!

 Need more of a challenge?
-Make the monster should move faster as the score increases.
+Make the monster move faster as the score increases.